sagieppel/Generator-evaluator-selector-net-a-modular-approach-for-panoptic-segmentation/README.md

 # Generating data for Evaluation/Classification/Refinement nets.
 1. First you need one or more trained  Pointer net models, and the data used for the pointer net training.
 2. In the “PointerSegmentation” folder run the “GenerateDataClassEqual.py” and the “GenerateDataAllFiles.py” scripts.
-These will generate the data, However before data can be used for training it must be cleaned (See cleaning data section)
+These will generate the data.
+However before data can be used for training it must be cleaned (See cleaning data section)
 ### What does this generate?
-These scripts takes the all the trained pointer nets models and apply them to the Pointer Training net data to generate predicted segmentation mask.
+These scripts takes the all the trained pointer nets models and use them on the Pointer Training net data to generate predicted segmentation mask.
 The output folder contain subfolders “Pred” and “GT” which contain the predicted segment mask and the matching Ground Truth segment masks.
 The segments file names contain the name of the image used to generate the masks, the mask category ID (COCO), and the IOU between the predicted and GT segments.
-These folders should be used as inputs for the  Evaluation/Classification/Refinement nets (after they pass the cleaning process)
+These folders should be used as inputs for the  Evaluation/Classification/Refinement nets (after the data pass the cleaning process)
 ## Cleaning training data  for Evaluation/Classification/Refinement nets (important).
    1. Open ‘/PointerSegmentation/CleanGeneratedData/RUNCleaner.py”
    2. Set the path for the COCO image folder to the   “ImageDir” variable